 The Complete Guide to Buying Wedding Rings: Timing, Tips, and What You Need to Know

-While most couples dive headfirst into wedding planning, there’s always this crucial detail that can often get left as an afterthought: your wedding rings.
-Separate from the sister engagement ring that generally gets months and months of planning, wedding rings are often pushed to the side.
+While most couples dive headfirst into wedding planning, there’s always this crucial detail that can often get left as an afterthought or left until the last minute: your wedding rings.
+Separate from their sister engagement ring (that generally gets months and months of planning) wedding rings are often pushed to the side.
 But at Larsen Jewellery, we consider these rings as important as your engagement ring.
 Your wedding ring is the solidifying piece of jewellery that unites two lives together – a piece that you will wear every single day.

-Let’s talk about when and how to actually go about buying wedding rings, because yes, timing matters more than you might think.
+So let’s talk about when and how to actually go about buying wedding rings.

 When Should You Actually Buy Your Wedding Band?

-Here’s where it gets personal – there’s no universal “right time” to buy a wedding ring.
 Wedding planning can get so exciting, and many couples start shopping for wedding bands a few months after getting proposed to.
 Others shop closer to their actual wedding day.
 Both approaches work, but there are definitely some things that need to be considered when buying a wedding ring.
+While we always encourage planning ahead, this is not an unspoken rule that everyone must follow.
+If you are someone who doesn’t like to plan too far ahead, then your choice is always personal and your own.

 It’s not about following some arbitrary timelines; it’s about giving yourself the right amount of breathing room so this purchase is as special as the engagement ring.